$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Related Work

 \subsection{Commonsense Knowledge Graphs}

-One popular way of encoding commonsense knowledge for AI systems is through use of knowledge graphs.
-Commonsense knowledge graphs (CKGs) explicitly encode the structure of inference relationships between entities.
-They tackle the \textit{commonsense inference} task, formalized by \citet{hwang2021comet} and \citet{da2021understanding} as predicting the \textit{object} of a triplet given the \textit{subject} and \textit{relation} as input.
-For example, if you had the subject "dog" and the relation "type of".
-A commonsense inference system might predict "pet" or "canine".
-This type of formulation easily lends itself to a graph structure, where the subjects and objects (entities) are nodes and the relations are the edges connecting the entities.
-Three popular CKGs are ConceptNet, ATOMIC, and TupleKB.
-In brief, ConceptNet~\cite{speer2017conceptnet} connects natural-language phrases via semantic edges, ATOMIC~\cite{ATOMIC} organizes everyday events into if-then relationships, and TupleKB~\cite{dalvi-mishra-etal-2017-domain} focuses on scientific commonsense knowledge.
+\citet{hwang2021comet} formalized the \textit{commonsense inference task} (CI) for AI systems as a knowledge three-tuple, to predict the \textit{object} of a relation given the \textit{subject} and \textit{relation}.
+This formulation of commonsense inference can be structured as a graph, where the subjects and objects are nodes and the relations are the edges connecting the entities.
+These commonsense knowledge graphs (CKGs) explicitly encode the structure of inference relationships between entities.
+ATOMIC~\cite{ATOMIC} is one such CKG dataset that organizes everyday events into if-then relationships.
+COMET~\cite{Bosselut2019} is a transformer language model designed on top of ATOMIC relations, showing language models can encode and generalize commonsense information.

+However, \citet{Wang2021} show that language models struggle to perform generalizable commonsense inference across three popular CKG datasets: ConceptNet~\cite{speer2017conceptnet}, TupleKB~\cite{dalvi-mishra-etal-2017-domain}, and ATOMIC~\cite{ATOMIC}.
+They found that LMs trained on several CKGs have limited ability to transfer knowledge to unseen CKGs, and that adaptation generalizes well to unseen subjects, but less so on unseen objects.

-Although these graphs do well at representing facts and their relations, their statements are out-of-context and would need to be adapted to a textual domain, such as story prose.
-Using them to generate a story as-is would fail to engage readers since the "story" would simply be a series of facts.
-Although language models can encode information from a single CKG---such as with COMET~\cite{Bosselut2019}, the transformer counterpart to ATOMIC--- \citet{Wang2021} have shown through a series of experiments that language models struggle to perform generalizable commonsense inference across CKGs.
-They found that LMs trained on several CKGs have limited ability to transfer knowledge to unseen CKGs, and that adaptation relies heavily on seen objects during training.
-In contrast to CKGs, our work focuses on finding and leveraging commonsense relations in natural language short stories.
+Although these graphs do well at representing facts and their relations, their statements lack context and would need to be adapted to a textual domain, such as story prose.
+Using them to generate a story as-is would fail to engage readers since the ``story'' would simply be a series of facts.
+Our work goes beyond the explicit structure of CKGs, focusing on finding and leveraging commonsense relations in natural language short stories.